Getting Active Outside in Winter & Preventing Injuries

 - Keep an eye on kids and elders - especially the elderly who live alone or have limited access to things like transportation and mobility to go out to get groceries or getting to medical appointments.
 If you are in the position to do so, lend them a hand.

 Even with the best of precautions, you can still experience aches, sprains, cuts, fractures or get sick with a cold or stomachache.
 If that happens, come see us at Lifespan Urgent Care, we can help.
-With locations in Middletown, Providence and Warwick, we are here to take care of you and your family, including children 18 months and older.
+We are here to take care of you and your family, including children 18 months and older.

 However, if your symptoms are worse, such as severe abdominal pain, chest pain, or worsening COVID symptoms, please go to your nearest emergency room or call 911.